syncfusion-content/ej2-grid-docs/ej2-javascript/grid/columns/column-menu.md

 # Column menu in ##Platform_Name## Grid control

-The column menu in the Syncfusion Grid component provides options to enable features such as sorting, grouping, filtering, column chooser, and autofit.
+The column menu in the Syncfusion ##Platform_Name## Grid component provides options to enable features such as sorting, grouping, filtering, column chooser, and autofit.
 When users click on the column header’s menu icon, a menu will be displayed with these integrated features.
 To enable the column menu, you need to set the [showColumnMenu](../../api/grid/#showcolumnmenu) property to **true** in the Grid configuration.

 To use the column menu, inject the **ColumnMenu** module in the grid.